 - I TRULY CARE – This program supports the Anti-Bullying Policy of the school which condemns all acts of bullying done to any member of the community.
 It upholds the right and dignity of every person who is made in the image and likeness of God, worthy to be treated with respect and to feel secure in an environment where care is promoted and strives for.

 - R.I.S.E (Responsive Integrated Approach Towards Self-Enhancement) – The program caters to the overall mental health of the students.
 It especially involves prevention, intervention and postvention processes for students-at-risk.

-The Instructional Media Center (IMC) includes the Library and the Audio-Visual Center.
+The Learning Resource Center (LRC) includes the Library and the Audio-Visual Center.
 It caters to the students of the Basic Education Department.
-The IMC supports the learning process of the College’s academic program by providing a welcoming environment that is conducive to research, leisure reading, studying and other activities that promote life-long learning.
+The LRC supports the learning process of the College’s academic program by providing a welcoming environment that is conducive to research, leisure reading, studying and other activities that promote life-long learning.

 Student Well-Being Office